 What is Spartanburg Water doing about T&O concerns?

 Taste and Odor concerns in water generally stem from multiple contributing factors and require a multifaceted strategic response, including immediate responsive reactions when taste and odor begins to shift based on customers’ experiences, as well as predictive actions to detect water quality changes as early as possible.

-At Spartanburg Water, a T&O taskforce has been formed across key leadership roles to address issues in a collaborative manner using predictive and responsive tactics as a part of an overall T&O strategic improvement plan designed to protect now so that we may enjoy forever.
+At Spartanburg Water, a T&O taskforce was formed across key leadership roles to address issues in a collaborative manner using predictive and responsive tactics as a part of an overall T&O strategic improvement plan designed to protect now so that we may enjoy forever.
 Both the age of the reservoirs and the influences of nutrients from the watershed impact the water quality.
 Nutrient loadings in the reservoirs is one of the most ubiquitous influences for Spartanburg Water to identify and manage.
 Source identification and prevention of nutrients will take an extensive effort that we are just beginning.
-A T&O Taskforce, across the utility, is reviewing data weekly, discussing trends, and determining responses.
-Further, Spartanburg Water has committed $22 Million of Capital Improvements to reduce the formation of T&O compounds in the reservoirs and to apply an effective treatment for those that do appear in the lakes.
+The T&O Taskforce, made up of leaders across the utility, is reviewing data weekly, discussing trends, and determining responses.
+Further, Spartanburg Water has committed $22 million of capital improvements to reduce the formation of T&O compounds in the reservoirs and to apply an effective treatment for those that appear in the lakes.

 What are the predictive actions being taken to address taste and odor before they occur?